ros2/rclc/rclc_lifecycle/QUALITY_DECLARATION.md

 The coverage report is available in the [../README.md](../README.md).

-**rclc_lifecycle** checks the coverage of every commit.
+`rclc_lifecycle` checks the coverage of every commit.
 Last coverage assessment can be seen in [Codecov](https://app.codecov.io/gh/ros2/rclc_lifecycle/commits).

+### Coverage [4.iv]

+Performance tests for `rclc_lifecycle` have not been implemented.

 ### Linters and Static Analysis [4.v]

-**rclc_lifecycle** code style is enforced using [uncrustify](https://github.com/uncrustify/uncrustify).
+`rclc_lifecycle` code style is enforced using [uncrustify](https://github.com/uncrustify/uncrustify).
 Among the CI tests, there are tests that ensure that every pull request is compliant with the code style.
 The latest CI results can be seen [../README.md](../README.md).

-**rclc_lifecycle** uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).
+`rclc_lifecycle` uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).

 Results of the latest linter tests can be found in the [../README.md](../README.md)